pagi-org/spec/pagi.md

 ### Traits {#traits}

 A trait is a set of characteristics that may be assigned to a node-type.
-It includes standard attributes and edges as well characteristics of that node-type that must be defined in the code.
+Each trait will define properties that it imports to a node type, edge types that it imports to a node type, and semantic restrictions on those.
 Traits are defined in the spec.

 Currently defined traits: